rumca-js/brutefeedparser/README.md

 # Overview

-This is a brute feed parser.
+This is a brute-force feed parser.

-Reasons:
+Why?

- - feedparser does not parse everything.
+ - feedparser doesn’t handle all feeds correctly.
 I can vividly recall that it could not parse something
- - does not parse CDATA correctly (at least what I remember)
+ - It has trouble parsing CDATA sections (at least, from what I recall).
- - there were some problems with using it in threads (async functions).
-There was some warning, or error
+ - There were issues using it in threaded or async contexts—warnings or errors would show up.
- - some parsers cannot handle RSS in da HTML, which is a bummer.
-I plan to fix this.
-In valve time
+ - Some parsers can’t handle RSS embedded in HTML, which is unfortunate.
+I plan to address this... eventually (in Valve time).

 This project aims to be a drop-in replacement for [feedparser](https://github.com/kurtmckee/feedparser)